chew-z/bradio/README.md

 # bradio

-Searches stations on radio-browser by name or tag.
+cli tool for searching radio stations on radio-browser by name or tag.
 Sorting by popularity.

 ```
 bradio --name 'Milano Lounge'